Nikon D810 vs Pentax K-1

 - More heavily discounted: Has been on the market for longer (launched in June 2014).

-Advantages of the Pentax K-1:
+Arguments in favor of the Pentax K-1:

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

-- More flexible LCD: Has full-flex screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

 - More compact: Is smaller (137x110mm vs 146x123mm) and will fit more readily into a bag.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.